streamoid/Barebones-JS/README.md

 2) Enabling Analytics

-User engagement with the widget can be tracked via the SDK.
+a) User engagement with the widget can be tracked via the SDK.
 To do so, add the data-attributes shown in the below diagram to the UI elements.

 ![](images/Barebones_SDK_reference.png)

 The left and right arrows can be clicked upon by the user to see more recommeneded products.

+b) Clickthroughs

 **Sample usage**